-Dr. Rebecca Hom interpretation Psychological Specialist
+Dr. Rebecca Horn Independent Psychosocial Specialist

 STRATEGIC REPORT

 Challenges for survivors of torture in 2018

 Torture persists in many parts of the world and the absolute ban is under strain as part of a populist backlash against human rights.
 Torture proponents are coming to power, even in some democracies.